 Hunt or be hunted.
 That is today’s PR ethos.

-Many people would become this on current economic issues such as competition, agency profit stagnation, influencers.
-But I have done this in some form for 20 years and we cannot blame Covid anxiety or the stress of remote work.
-In recent years, I have worked as a freelance public relations consultant with small businesses, start-ups, and solopreneurs.
-I have been a consultant to PR agencies.
-I have been an agency PR Director.
-The bad habits and burnout that we all know exist were an issue well before Covid.
+I can understand that many people would drift toward the hunt or be hunted mindset with these current economic issues, but I have done this in some form for 20 years and we cannot blame Covid anxiety or the stress of remote work for this longstanding attitude that pervades PR.
+In recent years, I have worked as a freelance public relations consultant with small businesses, start-ups, and solopreneurs, while also working as a consultant to PR agencies.
+The bad habits and burnout that we all know to exist were an issue well before Covid.

 One of the top posts from this blog is about burnout and it is not because I am promoting it.
 I posted it on social media twice after it was completed.
 It is a highly-read blog post because people are searching for the keywords “public relations” and “burn out.”

 As an industry, we can blame Covid or the economy, but the truth is that these issues have been ongoing.

 Every day since the beginning of social media, I have seen at least one journalist complain about weird, random, or ridiculous PR efforts.
 Everyone laughs it off like ha ha we are so bad at our jobs, but, hey whatcha gonna do?
 It’s like the “boys will be boys” response to the MeToo movement.
 People throw their hands in the air like, darn too bad there’s nothing we can do.

 I once had an agency ask me to lead media relations for a client’s super niche pet product.
 They sent me a media list to review.
 It had 2,500 journalists in the excel spreadsheet.